-Generally, an interview lasts between one to two hours.
+Generally, an interview for a HEOR job lasts between one to two hours.
 So, how do you make the best of it and impress your interviewer?

 When it comes to preparing for an interview, your recruitment consultant can be of great help before you even dive into the research on your own.
 Ask for documents or materials with interview tips and guidance.
 Your consultant will know best about the role and the interview process, therefore, it’s a good idea to talk to them regularly about any questions you may have before attending the interview.